Exploring the Dark Universe: constraints on dynamical Dark Energy models from CMB, BAO and growth rate measurements: Cosmological models and results

 \subsection{Interacting Dark Energy model}

-In interacting dark energy (EDE) models there is a relation between the energy density of dark energy $\rho_{x}$ and the energy density of dark matter $\rho_{m}$ that could alleviate the cosmic coincidence problem.
-For this, the general approach is common to introduce an interacting term in the right side of continuity equations in the following way \cite{Amendola:1999er,CalderaCabral:2008bx,Cai:2004dk,Dalal:2001dt,Guo:2007zk}
+In interacting dark energy (EDE) scenarios there is a relation between the energy density of DE $\rho_{x}$ and the density of DM $\rho_{m}$ that could alleviate the cosmic coincidence problem.
+A general approach is to introduce an interacting term in the right side of continuity equations in the following way \cite{Amendola:1999er,CalderaCabral:2008bx,Cai:2004dk,Dalal:2001dt,Guo:2007zk}

-where $w_{x}$ is the equation of state of dark energy and $\delta$ is a constant interacting term to be fitted with the observations.
-Thus, the dimensionless Hubble parameter for this interacting model is as follows
+where $w_{x}$ is the equation of state of DE and $\delta$ is an interacting term to be fitted with the observations.
+Thus, the dimensionless Hubble parameter for this interacting model is described by